Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 Why is there mucus in my stool but no inflammation?

-Inflammation is the body’s reaction to any foreign particle that is harmful to the body.
-Inflammation will only occur if the body’s immune system gets reactive.
-If it doesn’t, it means that the mucus in the body indicates not the bacterial infection but something else, say, Richard A. Honaker, M.D.
+Inflammation is the body’s reaction to any foreign particle that is harmful to it.
+It will only occur if the body’s immune system becomes reactive.
+If it doesn’t, it means that the mucus in the body indicates not the bacterial infection but something else, says Richard A. Honaker, M.D.

 What color is IBS mucus?

-The color of IBS mucus is white, thick, and cloudy and will be noticed every time you pass the stool.
-It’s good to get yourself checked by a medical provider to get the proper diagnosis and treatment.
+The color of IBS mucus is white, thick, and cloudy, and it will be noticeable every time you pass the stool.
+Getting yourself checked by a medical provider for the proper diagnosis and treatment is good.

 When should you be concerned about mucus in stool?

-You should be concerned about the mucus in stool only if it’s persistent and prominent every time.
-It can be paired with foul and metallic smells as well.
+You should be concerned about mucus in stool only if it’s persistent and prominent every time.
+It can also be paired with foul and metallic smells.

 How do I stop excessive mucus production?

-You can not stop producing mucus until you get the proper diagnosis, the medical provider will provide you with the right prescription according to your condition that will stop the mucus production eventually.
-Keep in mind that producing mucus in less amounts sometimes is common.
+You can not stop producing mucus until you get the proper diagnosis.
+The medical provider will provide you with the right prescription according to your condition, which will eventually stop the mucus production.
+Keep in mind that producing mucus in smaller amounts is sometimes common.
 It’s only serious if it stays persistent, says Richard A. Honaker, M.D.

 Your Doctors Online uses high-quality and trustworthy sources to ensure content accuracy and reliability.
 We rely on peer-reviewed studies, academic research institutions and medical associations to provide up-to-date and evidence-based information to the users.